jtsiaperas/static-portfolio/content/blog/cdewrd.md

 ### cdewrd

 Codeword, stylized cdewrd or c\_de w\_rd was inspired by my love of word games and the recent wordle craze.
 Given my experience working with the romance languages, I thought it would be fun to try solving puzzles using latin words.
-This is currently a work in progres.
+This is currently a work in progress.

 I started by sourcing a list of latin words.
 Finding a list was not difficult, however finding a list that I could easily work with proved harder than I expected.
 I ultimately happened upon an archived university project and downloaded the RAW file used as the data for a command line based interactive latin dictionary.
 The following image is an example of the data formatting.